OWASP/wstg/document/4-Web_Application_Security_Testing/07-Input_Validation_Testing/12-Testing_for_Command_Injection.md

 In this case, we have successfully performed an OS injection attack.

-## Special Characters for Comand Injection
+## Special Characters for Command Injection

 The following special character can be used for command injection such as `|` `;` `&` `$` `>` `<` `'` `!`